Reading Time: 4 Minutes 12 Seconds

 Intro

-As usual, don’t rely on what mapy says in terms of elevation, because for this ride it misses almost 200 m.
+The route is for MTB (preferable), as 50% of it is off-road, and several places in the forest have sandy terrain.
+And as usual, don’t rely on what mapy says in terms of elevation, because for this ride it misses almost 200 m.

-It can be done at any time of the year.
-Mácha lake is very popular in spring and summer and mystic in winter, especially when it gets foggy and almost deserted.
+Mácha lake is very popular in spring and summer, with its white sand, boats, many food kiosks and a huge music festival.
+In winter it is mystic, especially when it gets foggy and almost deserted.

-The ride starts at Bělá pod Bezdězem train station, easily reachable either by train or by car (free parking is possible at area on the side of the station building).
+The ride starts at Bělá pod Bezdězem train station, easily reachable either by train or by car (free parking is possible at the area on the side of the station building).

 The first 5.5 km are on asphalt following the 0060 cycling route and with a light uphill.
 When you reach the village Březinka keep on the same route number and (point 3) with a rocky short downhill you enter the forest.